|Photo courtesy of the New Haven Independent, taken by Markeshia Ricks.|

 For the second consecutive year, Hodge, LLC has been selected for the 2013 Best of Farmington Award in the Professional Land Surveyors & Civil Engineers category by the Farmington Award Program.
 Here is an excerpt from the Farmington Award Program:

 In October of last year an electrical problem sparked a blaze at the Hebrew Congregation of Woodmont, located in Milford, that caused extensive damage to the temple.
 “On July 21, 1995, the synagogue was officially listed on the National Register of Historic Places by the National Park Service.
 The building was nominated for this designation because of its Colonial revival design, the fact that it hasn’t been modified, and also because it was used for most of its life as a seasonal temple.”

 In the emotional process of rebuilding the temple, there was an issue with the last survey performed on the property.
-Godfrey-Hoffman and Associates stepped in to help complete a survey that was lacking certain info that was needed by the architect for the new design and permitting.
-This week, the Hebrew Congregation of Woodmont presented GHA with a sincere letter thanking the company for donating their services to help in the rebuilding of the new temple:
+Godfrey-Hoffman Hodge stepped in to help complete a survey that was lacking certain info that was needed by the architect for the new design and permitting.
+This week, the Hebrew Congregation of Woodmont presented GHH with a sincere letter thanking the company for donating their services to help in the rebuilding of the new temple:

 The doctor chimed in, “I don’t know, but I’ve never seen such inept golf!”